PROJECT: Back to the Charles C. Deam Wilderness: A Half Century Later

 Deam Wilderness, Hoosier National Forest, April 2016

-I will be returning to my roots in 2026, hiking through and photographing the Charles C. Deam Wilderness for a series of Limestone features, as well as an Andy-style coffee table book on Jeff Stant and the largest block of unbroken hardwood forest in the Lower Midwest.
+I am returning to my roots in 2026, hiking through and photographing the Charles C. Deam Wilderness for a series of Limestone Post features, as well as an Andy-style coffee table book on Jeff Stant and the largest block of unbroken hardwood forest in the Lower Midwest.

 Axsom Branch Trail, Charles C. Deam Wilderness, Hoosier National Forest